Wood Info

-We are so grateful to be able to work in woodlands and gardens along side magnificent trees.
+We are so grateful to have spent the last 25+ years working in woodlands and gardens along side magnificent trees.
 It is no coincidence that we chose to mark the launch of Made on a Hill under the bows of a near by ancient Oak tree. ( see Lantern Tree )

 Here are a few practical, historical, medicinal and magical uses of the woods that have found their way into our little workshop.